taybro23/tbphotography_ms1/README.md

 ### **Commercial Customer Stories**
 * For a business owner, they would like to see a simple design that is easy to navigate.
-* All the information they needed would be easily accessible.
-Main information to be provided to the potential client upon arrival of the website, this is on the footer of each page, and in the clearly marked “Contact Me” page.
+* All the information they want is easily accessible.
+Main information is provided to the potential client upon arrival of the website, this is on the footer of each page, and in the clearly marked “Contact Me” page.
 * A business customer is less likely to have ample amounts of time to look through sites so all information is put on separate pages so they can go directly to what they are looking for.
 * Examples of previous work is important.
 The gallery page showcases the best/most recent photographs and shows the photographers versatility.